Click on a Topic to Open/Close

 All of the cool things you see on the site have been developed by Hammock staff in addition to elves located around the globe.
 While we are committed to serving the users of SmallBusiness.com, the project is also a laboratory for us to try out technology and approaches that we believe may benefit our clients when applied to their companies.

-Rex Hammock goes by the title “head helper” when he posts anything on the site.
-John Lavey, COO of Hammock, is the other helper/authority figure on the SmallBusiness.com team.
+In addition to Rex Hammock, John Lavey, COO of Hammock, is the other helper/authority figure on the SmallBusiness.com team.

 (Updated by Rex Hammock, March 31, 2015) I registered the domain name, SmallBusiness.com, in May 1995.
 As noted elsewhere on this page, the company now called Hammock Inc. (but people still call us Hammock Publishing) has worked with clients who market products and services to small business owners and managers since the days of Compuserve.